 Average property price: $946,000 (Vancouver $1,150,000)

 Good jobs in: According to the latest report from WorkBC, the most in-demand occupations are shopkeepers and restaurant managers, accountants and financial, teachers and health workers.

 Golden.
 How could you resist a town with that name?
 And it’s in Kicking Horse Mountain Resort, which has a bit of a ring to it too.
 With just 3,000 people, you’re more likely to be working in Calgary, Canmore or Banff, a 90 minute drive away, and popping up for weekends in Golden.

 Squamish.
 Our ex-Canada newsletter writer moved from the UK to Squamish.
 Although too bust with a new baby to write for us now, she still enjoys the outdoor life, the micro-breweries and the lively music scene.
 Sound like your kind of place?
 Then move there and write for us!

-Good jobs in: According to the official job cehtre site, Alberta wants people to work in catering., tourism, healthcare and driving.
-They’re even looking for a new sheriff in one town, if the TV series Tin Star, set in the province didn’t put you off!
+Good jobs in: According to the official job centre site, Alberta wants people to work in catering, tourism, healthcare, retail and IT/software development.

 Crowsnest Pass.
 If you live in the UK in, say Swindon, just the name Crowsnest Pass might sound absurdly exotic.
 And it is, in that understated Canadian way.
 It’s a small town in the southern part of Alberta’s Rocky Mountains, close to the US border.
 It’s at a height of 1,358 metres, so although the population of nearly 6,000 used to be employed mainly in mining, there is more work in tourism these days.